rdipika/Clickstream-Data-Visualization/README.md

 # Clickstream-Data-Visualization
-Datasets used- MSNBC and shopping site clickstream data ETL of the dataset,data mining and pruning using VMSP algorithm in JAVA and Jaccard Index respectively.
+Datasets used- MSNBC and shopping site clickstream data.

+ETL of the dataset,data mining and pruning using VMSP algorithm in JAVA and Jaccard Index respectively.

 Visualization(D3.js) is at three levels of abstraction:
 1.Context view shows the context of the pattern being examined in the other views.
 2.Pattern view shows the filtered patterns containing the context in question.